jo-grammer/jo-grammer/README.md

 ###  Hi There!
 I'm João 👋

-Welcome to my Github profile, thank you for visiting !
+Welcome to my GitHub profile, thank you for visiting !

 #### About Me: